This is it.

 My sales page has been tweaked and changed and moved around a bajillion times since its inception back in November of 2015.
 But, I think I finally figured out the secret.

 Before I was making a sale every 3 or four days.
-But now, I generate a sale to two sales a day.
+But now, I generate multiple sales a day.

 And this happened like overnight.
 The reason?